Honorary Characters

 The Krewe de Jeanne d’Arc selects three community leaders each year to portray three featured characters in our parade: a young Maid Joan, a King Charles VII, and a Queen Yolande.

-Maid of Honor (Joan of Arc): Emmeline Meyer, Lycée Français
+Maid of Honor (Joan of Arc): Rory Davis, Lycée Français International de la Louisiane

 MAID OF HONOR

-Look for our young “Maid of Orleans”, Jeanne d’Arc, on horseback in the parade.
-Midway through the parade, she will receive her sword after a blessing by the Very Reverend Phillip G. Landry at St. Louis Cathedral.
+Look for our young “Maid of Orleans”, Jeanne d’Arc, on a tall white live horse in the parade.
+Midway through the parade, she will receive her sword after a blessing at St. Mary’s Church at the Old Ursuline Convent.
 The sword she receives was a gift to the Krewe de Jeanne d’Arc from the city of Orléans, France, whose 500-year parade tradition was a model for our selection of a young Joan.
 Finalists receive an interview in French and English by the Cultural Attaché/ Chargée de Mission Culturelle of the Consulate General of France in New Orleans.
 The annual contest is open to all young women in the Greater New Orleans area ages 16-19 who have demonstrated outstanding community leadership and have French language experience and skills.
+The young women portraying the French “Jeanne” and our “Joan” participate in a cultural exchange, thanks to a travel scholarship from the New Orleans Rotary Foundation.
+(More about the program) Note that this year the sword blessing ceremony has been moved to St. Mary’s from its usual location at the Cathedral due to both street and Cathedral construction (more about this year’s route).

 QUEEN YOLANDE OF ARAGON: